ellioseven/next-firebase-testing/ARTICLE.md

 Firebase provides emulators that mimic some of their cloud services such as Firestore and Functions.
 This is extremely helpful, but getting the environment set up can be confusing and time confusing (system dependencies, environment variables, configuration, etc.).
 Grokking how to test assert Firestore data and test serverless functions can be difficult.
 This repository attempts to illustrate testing problems and how I overcome them.

+I've also included CircleCI integration to show how the test environment can be built in a CI process.
+I use the [machine type executor](https://circleci.com/docs/2.0/executor-types/#using-machine) which provides a VM with full network management and Docker utilities.
+This makes it easy to use Docker's "host network mode", which simplifies container networking.

 ## Testing Strategies

 ### React Unit Tests